Iran and the US move to expert-level talks over Tehran's nuclear program after negotiations in Rome

 “I’m for stopping Iran, very simply, from having a nuclear weapon,” Trump said Friday.
 “I want Iran to be great and prosperous and terrific.”

-Araghchi met Saturday morning with Italian Foreign Minister Antonio Tajani ahead of the talks with Witkoff.
+Before the Iran talks started, Witkoff met in Rome with Rafael Mariano Grossi, head of the International Atomic Energy Agency, according to a person familiar with the meeting who spoke on condition of anonymity to share details that were not made public.

-Rafael Mariano Grossi, the head of the International Atomic Energy Agency, the United Nations' nuclear watchdog, also met Tajani on Saturday.
-Grossi's agency would likely be key in verifying compliance by Iran should a deal be reached, as it did with the 2015 accord Iran reached with world powers.
+The U.N. nuclear watchdog agency would likely be key in verifying compliance by Iran should a deal be reached, as it did with the 2015 accord Iran reached with world powers.

-Tajani said Italy was ready “to facilitate the continuation of the talks even for sessions at the technical level.”
+In a flurry of gatherings, Grossi also met with Italian Foreign Minister Antonio Tajani, who sat down with Araghchi before the U.S.-Iran talks.

-A diplomat deal “is built patiently, day after day, with dialogue and mutual respect,” he said in a statement.
+A diplomatic deal “is built patiently, day after day, with dialogue and mutual respect,” Tajani said in a statement.

 Russia, one of the world powers involved in Tehran's 2015 nuclear deal, could be a key participant in any future deal reached between Tehran and Washington.
 Analysts suggest Moscow could potentially take custody of Iran's uranium enriched to 60% purity — a short, technical step away from weapons-grade levels of 90%.